MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 FROM sales_orders;
 ```

 Null values occurred in the order_date and discount_pct columns.
 For order_date there are 629 such values, which is 0.2%, while for discount_pct there are as many as 31,322 values, or 12%.
-For discount_pct, the missing values most likely indicate that no discount was applied — still, these gaps are worth investigating further during data cleaning.
+For discount_pct, the missing values most likely indicate that no discount was applied.
+Still, these gaps are worth investigating further during data cleaning.

 ![Screenshot](assets/screen_02.png)